DumbMachine/nq/README.md

    ```

 2. Without previous state
-   If registered streams are not found in nats-server, they will be created
+   If registered queues are not found in nats-server, they will be created
    ```bash
    nq: pid=7998 2022/08/22 17:26:44.349815 INFO: Registered queue=scrap-url-dev
    nq: pid=7998 2022/08/22 17:26:44.356378 INFO: Registered queue=another-one